How to set up an Advanced filter in Excel 2003, and send data to a different sheet, or remove duplicates.

 customer must begin with MegaMart OR product must begin with Cookies OR total must be greater than 500.

 By using multiple rows, you can combine the AND and OR operators.

 In the third example at right --

-customer must be MegaMart AND product must be Cookies
+customer must begin with MegaMart AND product must begin with Cookies

-product must be Cookies AND total must be greater than 500.
+product must begin with Cookies AND total must be greater than 500.